parse-community/Parse-SDK-Flutter/README.md

 * Manage Session ID's tokens

 User:
-        * Create       * Login
+* Create
-        *
 * Login
 * CurrentUser
 * RequestPasswordReset
 * VerificationEmailRequest
 * AllUsers
 * Save
-        * Save
 * Destroy

-* * Objects:
+Objects:
 * Create new object
 * Extend Parse Object and create local objects that can be saved and retreived
 * Queries:
-        * Complex queries that can search for the following:-

 ## Author:-
 This project was authored by Phill Wiggins.
 You can contact me at phill.wiggins@gmail.com
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MTk1MDkzMjMsLTE4NzI2MTM4MTRdfQ
-==
+eyJoaXN0b3J5IjpbLTk5NDI1MDE5MiwtMTg3MjYxMzgxNF19
 -->